 Fortunately, there is an incredibly robust market for DVC resales.
 There are several brokers that specialize in buying and selling Disney Vacation Club, and we recommend choosing one of these brokers.
 The reasons for this are pretty straightforward: why choose a generalist when you can have a specialist who knows the product inside and out, and only deals with it?

 There are a handful of excellent Disney Vacation Club resale brokers, but the one that we recommend is DVC Resale Market (an advertiser on this site).
 There are a few reasons we recommend them.
 The first and biggest is that every agent at DVC Resale Market previously worked for Disney as a DVC Guide, so they’ve gone through Disney’s extensive training program detailing every nuance of DVC Membership.
+(Check out their Disney Vacation Club selling guide for more on the process.)

 Beyond their comprehensive knowledge of Disney Vacation Club, they also offer that Cast Member-esque caliber of service.
 We are friends with the owner of DVC Resale Market, Nick, and his wife.
 Whenever we meet up with them for dinner while we’re in Orlando, it’s easy to see why Nick was Disney’s top seller for several years.
 He’s incredibly knowledgeable, and has a perfect mix of Cast Member helpfulness and Southern charm.